limxtop1989/VersatileLog/README.md

 ```
 adb logcat -b all | egrep -in --color 'VersatileLog:'
 ```
-2. Provide a specific message if there are multiple log statement in the same method.
+2. Provide a specific message if there are multiple log statements in the same method.
 ```
     override fun onViewCreated(view: View, savedInstanceState: Bundle?) {
         super.onViewCreated(view, savedInstanceState)